-Question Туре Answer Marking notes 1 EA seconds 2 EA 7 3 EA Drive backwards for 6.5 seconds at speed 7.
+Question Туре Sample answer Marking notes 1 EA Seconds 2 EA 7 3 EA Drive backwards for 6.5 seconds at speed 7.
 4 EA 4 While this program has multiple blocks, only one of the blocks has input parameters.
 5 EA What direction do you want the robot to go?
 Any answer that shows an understanding that this input parameter is related to direction is acceptable.

-Activity U2-2.2a Change it up: Teach Edison to count to 9
+Teach Edison to count to 9